ecolistening/echo-dash/ecoacousticsDashboard/content/page/map.md

-# Recording Map
+# About

-This map shows the location of the acoustic sensors used in the selected dataset.
+This map shows the location of the recording devices.

+The details of each recording device are provided in tabular form below for reference.